 Conceptually, as part of its import function, OrgVue accepts data provided that it is structured correctly and logical, but gives warnings about what is questionable about it e.g. duplicate IDs, missing parent IDs.

-The extended messaging should be consulted and validated as the warnings do not assert that there is definitively an error e.g. successive references to the same ID will update exiting data in order within OrgVue:
+The extended messaging should be consulted and validated as the warnings do not assert that there is definitively an error e.g. successive references to the same ID will update existing data in order within OrgVue:

 A level of manual investigation would be required to validate if the warning is significant or not and there may be several iterations required here, including e.g.